 WHO’s standard recommendations for the general public to reduce exposure to and transmission of a range of illnesses are as follows, which include hand and respiratory hygiene, and safe food practices:

 “Much like other illnesses we see during this time of year, practicing good hygiene is essential,” said Kate Maguire, Marshfield Clinic Health System Director of Infection Prevention.
-“If you don’t feel well, stay home from work or school.
-If conditions persist, or you’ve just returned from the Wuhan or been in contact with someone who has been confirmed to have the virus, contact your physician.”
+“If you don’t feel well, stay home from work or school.”